Some Basic Guidelines on Raising European Nightcrawlers (ENC)

 European Nightcrawlers will come up to the surface of their bedding to eat decomposing matter.
 So they thrive near the surface layer of top soil or bedding and they literally gobble up decaying matter.
 ENCs can get up to 6 inches long (some say longer) and as thick as a pencil in an uncrowded worm bed/bin.
 They happily go about making compost and castings.
 To purchase castings click here.

 Like any good composting worm European Night Crawlers are colony dwellers being happy to live in close quarters with each other.
 This also ensures they reproduce quickly, another big plus for worm farmers.
 But like any nightcrawler; if you plan on raising ENCs as bait worms they will need extra room in order to plump up.
-And plump up they will especially when you feed them corn meal!
+And plump up they will especially when you feed them rice flour and well composted manure!

 ENCs make excellent bait worms, even in brackish water.
 Perhaps the greatest advantage for using the ENC as a bait worm is the fact they need no refrigeration unless you plan to keep them in a bait cup for over a week.
 Most bait night crawlers must be refrigerated to be kept alive, not the ENC.

 European nightcrawlers are tolerant of temperatures between 35F to 80F.
 ENCs will thrive in beds that are 60 F to 75 F. This does not mean worm farmers living in cooler climates can't raise ENCs.
 When it gets below 40F outside they need to be protected from the cold.
 If you can move them indoors or to the basement the European nightcrawler is still a good choice.